risonakamo/album-renamer/design/album renamer.md

 - proceed to rename phase button
 - scrollbar showing marks of starts of groups
 - footer showing number of groups, number of images

-# to implement later
-- ellipsis in the middle of text instead of at the end
-    - will need to do some manual logic. right now using the css's default text overflow
-- more styled scrollbar with larger width
-- thumbnail zooming
-- ability to make copies of items
-- deselect all button
-    - esc on keyboard
-- "undoing selections" system, for accidentally deselecting or selecting something incorrectly
-- have drag arrow appear on drop target
-- selection order numbers

-# things to decide
-- ~~what to do if dragged an item that was not selected while a selection is going on~~
-    - currently set to allow single item dragging, if item is not selected
-- ~~should it allow dragging onto itself? or should that just cancel the operation so nothing happens?~~
-    - currently will do nothing if dragged into itself
-- maybe in the future disallow dragging into a selected item. possibly a rare use case, just have to see how it is used